microsoft/CsWinRT/docs/authoring.md

 Examples of this are seen in the code snippet below.
 This is needed for this preview version, as we continue working on proper support.

-You can then use the Visual Studio UI to add a reference to the C#/WinRT component's `csproj` file, and you also need to add a reference to the WinMD file produced for your component.
-The WinMD can be found in the output (`bin`) directory and the `Generated Files` directory of the authored component's project.
+You can then use the Visual Studio UI to add a reference to the C#/WinRT component's `csproj` file, and you also need to add a reference to the WinMD file produced for the component.
+The WinMD can be found in the output (`bin`) directory of the authored component's project.

 You'll need to author some files to assist the hosting process by the native app: `YourNativeApp.exe.manifest` and `WinRT.Host.runtimeconfig.json`.
 If your app is packaged with MSIX, then you don't need to include the manifest file, otherwise you need to include your activatable class registrations in the manifest file.

-To do add these files, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
+To add these files, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
 Search for the "Text File" template and name your file `YourNativeApp.exe.manifest`.
 Repeat this for the `WinRT.Host.runtimeconfig.json` file.
 For each item, right-click on it in the "Solution Explorer" window of Visual Studio; then select "Properties" and change the "Content" property to "Yes" using the drop-down arrow on the right -- this ensures it will be added to the output directory of your solution.